julz-kowalski/C_programming/README.md

-This is a personal repository I use to display some of my personal projects.
+This is a personal repository I use to display SOME of my personal projects.
 There will never be AI written or assisted code in this repository.